 North East Specialized Geriatric Centre (NESGC) is a leader in providing education in geriatric medicine and building capacity for delivering care to frail older adults.
 Physicians and clinician members of our team commonly speak about a range of topics in geriatric medicine and rehabilitation across Ontario.
 Please contact us if you are interested in having a member of our team speak to your team or at your event.

 Additionally, NESGC hosts an annual North East Geriatric Medicine Refresher Day—a one-day conference specifically positioned to build clinical capacity in specialized geriatrics in Northeastern Ontario.
 First hosted in Sault Ste.
-Marie in 2014, the Geriatric Medicine Refresher Day is intended to rotate through the communities we help to serve.
+Marie in 2014, the Geriatric Medicine Refresher Day continues to grow with our fifth annual conference being held on October 18, 2018 in Sudbury, ON.
 More information about the North East Geriatric Medicine Refresher Day will be released closer to the event date.

 Moreover, NESGC participates in planning the annual Regional Geriatric Programs (RGPs) of Ontario Education Day in Toronto, which is hosted in partnership with the Ontario Gerontology Association’s annual Gerontology Conference.
 More information about this collaborative conference can be found here.